By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 Wet age-related macular degeneration:

 This condition starts with a sudden blurring of central vision and distortion which is painless and progressive.
 Abnormal blood vessels from the layer beneath the retina, choroid, damage the photoreceptors.
-This condition needs urgent attention to avoid irreversible loss of vision and is the commonest cause of blindness in the UK.
+This condition needs urgent attention to avoid irreversible loss of vision and is the most common cause of blindness in the UK.

 In diabetes very small blood vessels within the retina get damaged and leak fluid causing swelling of the retina, displacing the photoreceptors resulting in distortion.
 With advancing disease abnormal blood vessels can develop and bleed, causing floaters and vision loss.
 These symptoms require urgent attention to limit any damage.
 DR is the most common cause of blindness in the working population.